eth-vaw-glaciology/course-101-0250-00/website/software_install.md

 Upon login to the server, you should see the following launcher environment, including a notebook (file) browser, ability to create a notebook, launch a Julia console (REPL), or a regular terminal.

 ![JupyterHub](/assets/JHubLauncher.png)

+\warn{It is recommended to duplicate and rename any files you are planning to work on and to download your work as back-up before leaving the session.}

 ## Installing Julia v1.8 (or later)
 Check you have an active internet connexion and [download Julia v1.8](https://julialang.org/downloads/) for your platform following the install directions provided under **[help]**.